 - Banks, post offices, utilities and administration offices (remote work requested)

 - Restaurants (open until 8 p.m. but must not serve alcohol)

 - Public baths

-During the last state of emergency, JR East moved up its last departure time by up to 32 minutes, depending on the line.
+During the previous state of emergency, JR East moved up its last departure time, depending on the line.
 Bus operators, such as Seibu Bus, ceased all night buses and some buses would not travel from Tokyo to other prefectures.
 Central Japan Railway Co also cut shinkansen services from Tokyo.
+You may reencounter restrictions such as these.

 Immigration centers are open, but capacity is limited.
 If you were to visit the Tokyo Regional Immigration Bureau, you would receive a slip of paper with your designated group name and the allocated time you are allowed to enter the building.